Regd.No.: 126198/071/072

 Day 26 : Drive to Fickal or Bhritamod / Bhadarpur

-After a grand time up in the hills and mountains, morning starting with an interesting and scenic drive leads on the rough jeep track to Ilam town and onwards to Fickal town which is near to the border of Darjeeling a hill station in India famous for teas and as well Illam area, the drive leads through interesting vast sea of tea-gardens and rolling hills till Fickle town is reached, as per the time permits, we continue drive towards main highway that connects East & West Nepal at Dhirtamod or Bhardrapur town to make it easier for the next day flight back to Kathmandu.
+After a grand time up in the hills and mountains, the morning starts with an interesting and scenic drive that leads on the rough jeep track to Ilam town and onwards to Fickal town which is near the border of Darjeeling a hill station on India and famous for teas, and as well Illam area, the drive leads through the interesting vast sea of tea-gardens and rolling hills till Fickle town is reached, as per the time permits, we continue to drive towards main highway that connects East & West Nepal at Dhirtamod or Bhardrapur town to make it easier for the next day flight back to Kathmandu.

 Food